naghamo/deltaf1-hybrid-active-learning/README.md

 1. Launch Jupyter: `jupyter lab`
 2. Open `run_example.ipynb` and run all cells
-3. This notebook demonstrates the `adaptive_al` module usage with example configurations
+3. This notebook demonstrates the `adaptive_al` module usage (classes, methods, and workflow) with example configurations

 ### Outputs and Visualization